Insights into CO dimerization at electrified Cu interfaces from large-scale machine learning simulations: Methods

 To determine which samples to include in the final training dataset, we rigorously tested the impact of the net-force drift correction and the ``EDIFF'' threshold for force convergence on a subset of the dataset.
-In Figure \ref{fig:drift}, we show that the magnitude of the drift correction is strongly correlated with the error between the forces determined using more tightly converged calculations (EDIFF=10$^{-6}$~eV) and the forces determined using training data settings (EDIFF=10$^{-4}$~eV), and that structures with total drift greater than 10 eV/\angs~have much larger errors.
+In Supplementary Figure \ref{fig:drift}, we show that the magnitude of the drift correction is strongly correlated with the error between the forces determined using more tightly converged calculations (EDIFF=10$^{-6}$~eV) and the forces determined using training data settings (EDIFF=10$^{-4}$~eV), and that structures with total drift greater than 10 eV/\angs~have much larger errors.
 Energy errors are largely unaffected, with total energy errors as low as 1.5 meV.
-To ensure reliable forces, we chose a conservative threshold of 1 eV/\angs~ force drift as a quality threshold.
-The final training dataset was filtered to only include calculations with drifts smaller than this value.
+To ensure reliable forces, we chose a conservative threshold of 1 eV/\angs~ force drift as a quality criterion.
+The final training dataset was filtered to include only calculations with drifts smaller than this value.

 We also investigated the ability of models trained on the unfiltered training data to predict the forces of more tightly converged (EDIFF=10$^{-6}$~eV) calculations in the validation/test datasets.
-Surprisingly, we found that models trained on the less tightly converged data were able to predict the forces of the more tightly converged set (see Section \ref{sec:force-results}).
-This suggests that the models are to some degree robust to noise in the training data, and is somewhat at odds with conventional wisdom that any noise in the training data will propagate to reduced model performance.
+Surprisingly, we found that models trained on the less tightly converged data were able to predict the forces of the more tightly converged set (see Supplementary Figure \ref{fig:parity_nodrift}).
+This suggests that the models are to some degree robust to noise in the training data, and is somewhat at odds with the conventional wisdom that any noise in the training data will lead to reduced model performance.